jmonlong/PopSV/scripts/batchtools/README.md

 TORQUE is used at McGill's Genome Center on **Abacus**.

 To use TORQUE, `batchtools.conf.torque.R` should be renamed to `batchtools.conf.R` in the working directory.
-This configuration will look for a `batchtools.torque.tmpl` template file when the pipeline is run.
+This configuration will look for the `batchtools.torque.tmpl` template file when the pipeline is run.

 ### Others

 To use other HPC systems you will need different configuration and template files.
 There are a few examples of templates on [the *batchtools* GitHub](https://github.com/mllg/batchtools/tree/master/inst/templates).
-In the configuration it about which *makeClusterFunctions* to use (more details in *batchtools* documentation](https://mllg.github.io/batchtools/articles/batchtools.html)):  *makeClusterFunctionsDocker*, *makeClusterFunctionsInteractive*, *makeClusterFunctionsLSF*, *makeClusterFunctionsMulticore*, *makeClusterFunctionsOpenLava*, *makeClusterFunctionsSGE*, *makeClusterFunctionsSSH*, *makeClusterFunctionsSlurm*, *makeClusterFunctionsSocket*, *makeClusterFunctionsTORQUE*.
+In the configuration it about which *makeClusterFunctions* to use (more details in [*batchtools* documentation](https://mllg.github.io/batchtools/articles/batchtools.html)):  *makeClusterFunctionsDocker*, *makeClusterFunctionsInteractive*, *makeClusterFunctionsLSF*, *makeClusterFunctionsMulticore*, *makeClusterFunctionsOpenLava*, *makeClusterFunctionsSGE*, *makeClusterFunctionsSSH*, *makeClusterFunctionsSlurm*, *makeClusterFunctionsSocket*, *makeClusterFunctionsTORQUE*.

 ### Testing with a simple job

 It's a good idea to check that everything is configured properly before trying to run the pipeline.
-To test that sending jobs work you could try running the following commands:
+To test that sending jobs works you could try running the following commands:

 ```r
 library(batchtools)